alkalisoda/AI_INTERVIEW_MVP/README.md

 ### Common Issues

 **🔧 Backend won't start**
 - Ensure conda environment is activated: `conda activate ai-interview`
+- Make sure you're in the `backend` directory when running `python main.py`
 - Verify OpenAI API key is set in `.env` file
 - Check port 8000 isn't already in use
+- Install dependencies: `pip install -r requirements.txt`

 **🎙️ Voice recording not working**
 - Use Chrome or Safari for full voice support